ddsky/spoonacular-api-clients/javascript/docs/RecipesApi.md

 let opts = {
   'limitLicense': true, // Boolean | Whether the recipes should have an open license that allows display with proper attribution.
   'includeNutrition': false, // Boolean | Include nutrition data in the recipe information.
 Nutrition data is per serving.
 If you want the nutrition data for the entire recipe, just multiply by the number of servings.
-  'includeTags': vegetarian,gluten, // String | A comma-separated list of tags that the random recipe(s) must adhere to.
+  'includeTags': "vegetarian,gluten", // String | A comma-separated list of tags that the random recipe(s) must adhere to.
-  'excludeTags': meat,dairy, // String | A comma-separated list of tags that the random recipe(s) must not adhere to.
+  'excludeTags': "meat,dairy", // String | A comma-separated list of tags that the random recipe(s) must not adhere to.
   'number': 10 // Number | The maximum number of items to return (between 1 and 100).
 Defaults to 10.
 };
 apiInstance.getRandomRecipes(opts, (error, data, response) => {